-5 things we learned from the Ronny Jackson debacle
+Partisanship, Spinal Tap and 3 other takeaways from the Ronny Jackson debacle

 Jackson continued to deny the allegations against him but said he was stepping aside to avoid being a "distraction" for Trump.
 Trump, in a phone interview with "Fox & Friends" Thursday, decried the partisan environment and called the way Jackson was treated "a disgrace."

 The rise and fall of Jackson is a teaching moment as it relates to Trump, his attempts to change Washington and the lasting effects of political gravity.
-Here are a few lessons I learned (or re-learned) from the Pruitt debacle.
+Here are a few lessons I learned (or re-learned) from the Jackson debacle.

 1. The political rules still hold (mostly)